mikkoviitala/battlelogmobile/README.md

 Battlelog Mobile is a open source project and it has nothing to do with official EA / DICE Battlefield 3 or Battlelog products.

 # Status
-Version 1.7.0.0 is available for download from Marketplace and version 1.8.0.0 is under development and will be released in December along with Aftermath DLC.
+Version 1.8.0.0 (Aftermath DLC changes) is available for download from Marketplace.

 # Contact information
 * Email: [battlelogmobile@inbox.com](mailto:battlelogmobile@inbox.com)